pouryafard75/refactoringminer-astdiff-bot/README.md

 # Refactoringminer-ASTDiff-Exporter

-**Refactoringminer-ASTDiff-Exporter** is a GitHub Action that runs RefactoringMiner to generate AST Diff and upload the artifact as .zip file.
+**Refactoringminer-ASTDiff-Exporter** is a GitHub Action that runs RefactoringMiner to generate AST Diff and provides screenshot from the diff.
 This tool can be used for analyzing code changes and refactoring between versions in a GitHub repository.

 ## Features